 Anomaly Detection: Market Statistics

-Before moving on to the use cases of anomaly detection, let’s check out some interesting market statistics:
+Before moving on to the use cases or benefits of AI anomaly detection in business, let’s check out some interesting market statistics:

 - The global anomaly detection market size is anticipated to reach approximately USD 28.00 billion by 2034.